-In South-east Asian internet battle, Sea's rise sends rivals scrambling
+In South-east Asian Internet battle, Sea's rise sends rivals scrambling

 Sea has bought Indonesia's Bank BKE and has hired a veteran of China's peer-to-peer platforms to head its "SeaMoney" banking efforts.

-"SeaMoney can become the Ant Financial of Southeast Asia," said Daniel Jacobs, managing partner at emerging markets hedge fund Kora, a Sea shareholder.
+"SeaMoney can become the Ant Financial of South-east Asia," said Mr Daniel Jacobs, managing partner at emerging markets hedge fund Kora, a Sea shareholder.

 "After payments, they have the vision and will to grow into adjacent areas, from 'buy now, pay later' on the customer side to merchant credit and all sorts of financial services."